Kings–Sharks rivalry: 2015–16: Another playoff meeting, Sharks prevail over the Kings

 After a mediocre showing from both teams the previous year, San Jose and Los Angeles posted strong records in the regular season.
 The Kings finished second in the Pacific with 102 points and the Sharks finished third with 98 points.
 They met in the playoffs for the fourth time in history.

 The series kicked off at Staples Center.
-Early in the first period, Los Angeles defenseman Jake Muzzin scored a goal off of Sharks forward Tomas Hertl's skate for the 1–0 lead.
+Early in the first period, Los Angeles defenseman Jake Muzzin scored a goal off of Sharks forward Tomáš Hertl's skate for the 1–0 lead.
 The Kings held the Sharks without a shot on goal for the first several minutes of the game, but then Pavelski's power play tally leveled the score.
 San Jose's defenseman Brent Burns pushed his team into the lead after taking advantage of teammate Joel Ward's faceoff win in Los Angeles' zone.
 Their lead only lasted 40 seconds, as Jeff Carter scored off of a deflection from Burns' stick and past Jones.
 Drew Doughty was whistled for a hooking penalty, but teammate Trevor Lewis scored shorthanded, giving the Kings the lead once more.
-The Sharks evened things out on their power play, however, with a goal of their own from Tomas Hertl.
+The Sharks evened things out on their power play, however, with a goal of their own from Tomáš Hertl.
 Joe Pavelski then scored his second goal of the game 17 seconds into the third period to give the Sharks their second lead of the game, 4–3.
-That remained the final score, giving San Jose the game 1 victory.
+That remained the final score, giving San Jose the game one victory.
 San Jose was able to repeat their result in game two, winning 2–1 behind goals from Pavelski and Logan Couture and 26 saves from Jones.
 Veteran forward Vincent Lecavalier scored the Kings' only tally after his team had a scoreless stretch of 77:41.